Lindsaykinn/lets_taco_bout_it_frontend/notes.md

 - [X] 5.
 Think about the JS mantra and answer this question: When the DOM Content is Loaded, I want to make a GET fetch and then manipulate the DOM in what way (usually render the data)?
 - [X] 6.
 Create DOMContentLoaded event listener and console.log("loaded") as the event handler to confirm we've properly set up the listener.
 - [X] 7.
 We're eventually going to make a call to the index route of our API (ex: localhost:3000/tacos).
 Run your rails server and visit that end point in the browser to confirm the expected JSON data is present.
-- [ ] 8.
+- [X] 8.
 We can see the JSON data in the browser but in order to access it in our frontend, we'll need to setup Cross Origin Resource Sharing (CORS)
   * In order to do this we'll need to do a couple things:
   * Navigate to your Gemfile and uncomment gem 'rack-cors' then bundle install.
 You can read more about CORS in the PART 3 notes and here.
   * Inside of config/initializers/cors.rb uncomment the CORS code and update origins 'example.com' to origins '*'

-- [ ] 9.
+- [X] 9.
 Commit and push this code!
 ---
 **Receive (GET) data from the server**

-- [ ] 10.
+- [X] 10.
 GET request
   *   Create a new branch for GET implementation.
-  *   Create your get____ function (ex: function getToys()) that will make a call to your index endPoint in your API, make your GET request inside the function and console.log the json data, then call your get___ function in the DOMContentLoaded event listener.
+  *   Create your get____ function (ex: function getTacos()) that will make a call to your index endPoint in your API, make your GET request inside the function and console.log the json data, then call your get___ function in the DOMContentLoaded event listener.
   *   Once you have confirmed your GET request is returning the JSON you were expecting, use that data to update the DOM.(see PART 3 notes for example)
   *   Once working: Commit and push this code!
 Then merge branch to master.
 ---